 Appointing examiners for research degrees

-It is the supervisor's responsibility to recommend both internal and external examiners who meet the eligibility criteria using the examination entry form
+It is the supervisor's responsibility to recommend both internal and external examiners who meet the eligibility criteria using the examination entry workflow in GRAD

 There are key dates and events to keep in mind while supporting research degree candidates through the thesis submission process both in the lead up to submission and while submitting the thesis.